Introduction, Specifications, and Pricing

 United States: The Fnatic Gear Clutch 2 Optical Gaming Mouse retails for $XXX at Amazon.

-United Kingdom: The Fnatic Gear Clutch 2 Optical Gaming Mouse retails for £XXX at Amazon UK.
+United Kingdom: The Fnatic Gear Clutch 2 Optical Gaming Mouse retails for £ at Amazon UK.

 - Page 1 [Introduction, Specifications, and Pricing]